 Note: There is no national license to practice architecture in the United States.
 The 55 U.S. licensing boards regulate architecture and issue licenses specific to their jurisdiction.

-As an applicant from a foreign country, your path to licensure in the United States will vary based on the individual jurisdiction’s requirements and how far you have advanced in your home country’s licensure process.
+As an applicant from a foreign country, your path to licensure in the United States will vary based on the individual jurisdiction’s requirements and whether you are licensed abroad or simply hold an architecture degree from an international institution.

-If you received an architecture degree in a foreign country but do not hold a license, you will need to follow these steps to earn a license in the United States.
+If you received an architecture degree in a foreign country but do not hold a license, you will need to follow the steps below to earn a license in the United States.